themeblvd/theme-blvd-layout-builder/readme.txt

 * Renamed "Jumbotron" to "Hero Unit".
 * Improvements to Hero Unit (for framework 2.5+ themes).
+* Allow layout's first section padding to adjust automatically to height of theme header, when displaying "Transparent Header" (for framework 2.5+ themes).
 * Added more button size selections elements with buttons (for framework 2.5+ themes).
 * Added two shop homepage sample layouts for use with WooCommerce (for framework 2.5+ themes).